Language Instruction Education Program (ELD K-12)

 Upon acceptance and prior to enrollment at LVA, a Home Language Survey (HLS) must be completed.
 Based on the HLS, a district-trained enrollment personnel will conduct a family interview.
 The responses from the interview combined with evidence of English proficiency will determine if additional language screening is necessary.
 If additional screening is necessary, the WK-APT, K-MODEL, or WIDA SCREENER will be given and based on the results a decision is made as to whether the student is declared an EL.
-Generally a score of less than 5.0 on the WIDA SCREENER may indicate a need for ELD support or a score of 24 or below on the KW-APT.
+A score of less than 5.0 on the WIDA SCREENER, or a score of below 5 on the oral language portion of the Kindergarten Screener, is indication of the student to be declared an English Learner.
 A letter is sent home stating the student will be declared an EL, the score received on the screening, and the type of instruction/program to which the student will have access.

 Once a student has been identified as an EL, they are continued in the ELD program until they have met the exit criteria as stated in the PA Basic Education Circular for ELs.
 A letter is sent home at the beginning of the school year, indicated that the student is continuing ELD instruction, their WIDA ACCESS score, and the type of instruction the student is to receive.